- Advises investment funds on U.S. securities law compliance.

-- assisting with litigation strategy and providing guidance on pleadings for Section 16 short-swing trading liability case involving an issue of first impression
+- Assisting with litigation strategy and providing guidance on pleadings for Section 16 short-swing trading liability cases.

-- reviewing client corporate governance policies and advising on governance best practices
+- Reviewing client corporate governance policies and advising on governance best practices.

 Prior to law school, William worked for five years as a print and online journalist, honing his writing skills and developing a deadline-driven mindset.

 - Represented a significant shareholder of an oil and gas producer in an effort to pursue strategic alternatives, including a potential change-of-control transaction.
 Advised on the securities law compliance and disclosure strategy and drafted all securities law filings for the matter.

 - For a global investment firm, handled the securities laws compliance issues and securities filings related to the initial public offering (IPO) of a significant air carrier.
 Ensured that all of the IPO-related transactions were exempt from Section 16 short-swing profit liability, giving the client flexibility for future trading and eliminating potential compliance and liability issues during the life of the investment.

 - Advised a New York-based equity investor in a Section 16 short-swing trading liability case involving an issue of first impression.
 Provided substantive law guidance for the litigation strategy and reviewed and edited briefing materials.

 - Prepared successful requests for no-action relief from the SEC staff to allow a client to exclude shareholder proposals from its annual meeting proxy material.